All Products

 View all vulnerabilities

 1. Log on to the Security Center console.
 In the top navigation bar, select the region of the asset that you want to manage.
-The following regions are supported: China and Outside China.
+You can select China or Outside China.

 3. On the Vulnerabilities page, view the results of the vulnerability scan.

-• View the overview of the vulnerability scan results.
+• View the overview of the vulnerability scan results

 In the upper part of the Vulnerabilities page, you can view the overall information about vulnerabilities.